 Shareholders are informed of shareholders' meetings through notices, physical copies of which are sent to all shareholders in advance of the meetings.
 The notices contain the detailed meeting agenda and are accompanied by explanatory notes, reports or circulars containing detailed information on each agenda item and the proxy form.
-The notices of general meetings and the accompanying documents are also published and publicly available on SGX's website at www.sgx.com and JC&C's website at www.jcclgroup.com.
+The notices

-Specifically for AGMs, the notices are accompanied by the annual report, a letter to shareholders (containing further information about specific agenda items) and the proxy form, all of which are available via the avenues mentioned above.
+Specifically for AGMs, the notices are published together with the annual report, a letter to shareholders (containing further information about specific agenda items) and the proxy form, all of which are available via the avenues mentioned above.
 Annual reports containing the audited financial statements are issued simultaneously with the AGM notice by the end of March.
 This is within 90 days of the end of JC&C's financial year of 31st December and is at least 28 days before the date of the AGM.